What is pension offsetting?

 Pension sharing is the most common way to divide pensions during a divorce.
 It involves one partner giving up a portion of their pension to the other party in the form of a ‘pension credit.’
 The receiving spouse can then transfer the pension credit into their own pension fund so they have full control over it.

-Although pension sharing and pension offsetting both result in a clean break between divorcing parties, pension sharing involves a transfer of pension benefits, where pension offsetting involves a transfer of other assets of roughly equivalent value.
+Although pension sharing and pension offsetting both result in a clean break between divorcing parties, pension sharing involves a transfer of pension benefits, whereas pension offsetting involves a transfer of other assets of roughly equivalent value.

 Which one is better for you depends on various factors such as the type of pension, its value, and your long-term financial needs.